RLi43/mdwiki-seed/Introduction/pages/Courses.md

 This will be described in detail in my projects page.

+#### Intelligent optimization algorithm

+Course Number: 40250562	Credit: 2	Grade: \* 	Points: \*(\*)	Year-Semester: 2020-Autumn

+Type: Major Optional Course for Automation

+Description:

+This course is an introductory course on intelligent optimization algorithms, concisely and systematically introduces hot-spot intelligent optimization algorithms such as simulated annealing, genetic algorithm, tabu search, particle swarm optimization, differential evolution, neural optimization, chaos optimization and hybrid strategies.
+The content involves optimization mechanism, process, technology, combined with case analysis to guide algorithm application, highlighting practical technology and structural unity.
+At the same time, we will introduce the latest research progress at home and abroad, guide students to self-learn the latest intelligent optimization methods proposed by academia, and carry out corresponding design and application research.

+#### German as Second Foreign Language(1)

+Course Number: 14205054	Credit: 4	Grade: \* 	Points: \*(\*)	Year-Semester: 2020-Autumn

+Type: Foreign Language Course

+Description:

+German (second foreign language) (1) is a course for beginners of German language.
+This course consists of 8 units, teaching German pronunciation, intonation, everyday language, basic vocabulary and basic grammar.
+Each unit is organized around a theme, and basic skills such as listening, speaking, reading, writing and translation are trained.
+At the same time, this course introduces the local conditions and customs of German-speaking countries in order to broaden students’ cultural horizons and to enhance their intercultural communicative competence.

 ### Minor Courses

 Minor Subject: Technology Innovation & Entrepreneurship Minor on Connected Devices